Ensuring adequate and timely credit to Micro & Small Enterprises (MSEs) by banks – Identifying a success strategy.

 v.
 Priority Sector Lending and MSEs

 There is no sub-target fixed for MSE lending for banks though it forms part of priority sector lending, which means that even if a bank does not make any lending under MSE segment, it can fully achieve all priority sector stipulations by lending to other priority sector segments.

 vi.
 Usage of Credit Guarantee Scheme for MSEs

-Although the CGS is in operation since 2000-01, out of total number of MSE accounts of 21,80,036 with the banks, the accounts covered under the CGS were just 57,552 (31 March, 2009) which constituted only 2.64% of total accounts.
-Further, only about 10% accounts representing collateral free bank loans up to Rs 25 lakh were covered under the CGS.
+Although the CGS is in operation since 2000-01, out of a total number of MSE accounts of 21,80,036 with the banks, the accounts covered under the CGS were just 57,552 (31 March 2009) which constituted only 2.64% of total accounts.
+Further, only about 10% accounts representing collateral-free bank loans up to Rs 25 lakh were covered under the CGS.

 vii.
 Areas of divergence in guidelines

 The Bank of Baroda had undertaken a study of its select branches in Kerala in financing MSE sector and implementation of guidelines of CGTMSE and RBI concerning this sector.
 The study analysed various aspects governing financing of MSE sector by banks.
 These are classified in the following matrix (Table:5)

 Table:5.
 Divergence in Guidelines of CGTMSE and RBI

 |The maximum amount of collateral-free loan.||Rs 100 lakh||Rs 10 lakh|